EmpaEconversion/aurora-biologic/README.md

 </br>

 ## Overview
-`aurora-biologic` provides a standalone Python API and command line interface (CLI) to control Biologic cylers.
+`aurora-biologic` provides a standalone Python API and command line interface (CLI) to control Biologic cyclers.

 It is designed and tested on MPG2 cyclers using EC-lab 11.52.